gopikrishnag/CountryDetails/README.md

-The pre-request is node and npm should be installed the specific machine.
+The pre-request are node and npm.
+It should be installed the specific machine.

 Please install ncecessary libaries, using npm install command.
     Run above command in Package.json file folder path please.